Queen Bee (comics): Queen Bee (Marcia Monroe)

-Marcia Monroe was a spoiled young woman, daughter of a wealthy man, who enjoyed risking her life in absurd and pointless situations.
-Her playgirl attitude created trouble for the police, who often tried to save her from harm during her own stunts.
-One day, she was rescued by Batman, who brought her down to the ground and spanked her in public, making news in the headlines of the most notorious newspapers.
-Shortly after this encounter, Marcia started following Batman on his crime-busting activities and provided unrequested help when Batman least expected it.
-Marcia revealed that Batman's vulgar display of power was enough to make her fall in love with him.
+Marcia Monroe is a spoiled young woman, daughter of a wealthy man, who enjoys risking her life in absurd and pointless situations.
+Her playgirl attitude creates trouble for the police, who often try to save her from harm during her stunts.
+One day, she is rescued by Batman, who publicly spanks her.
+Shortly after this encounter, Marcia starts following Batman on his crime-busting activities and providing unrequested help.
 Batman and Marcia became an inseparable couple, but one day, she vanished without a trace.

-Some time later, Batman saved a girl from being attacked with an arrow and soon he realized it was Marcia.
-She had returned to Gotham to ask Batman to return a valuable stolen gem which she had acquired from her father.
-Batman agreed to help her, but Marcia double-crossed Batman and provided evidence to the police incriminating Batman for the stealing of the gem.
-It was later revealed that Marcia had joined the crime syndicate known as CYCLOPS under the codename of Queen Bee.
+Some time later, Batman saves a girl from being attacked with an arrow and soon realizes that she is Marcia.
+She had returned to Gotham City to ask Batman to return a valuable stolen gem which she had acquired from her father.
+Batman agrees to help her, but Marcia double-crosses Batman and provided evidence to the police incriminating Batman for the stealing of the gem.
+It is later revealed that Marcia had joined the crime syndicate CYCLOPS under the codename of Queen Bee.
 She was the leader of the task force that was in charge of releasing Eclipso from his human host, Bruce Gordon.
-With Eclipso's help, Queen Bee started a criminal spree and a campaign to get the criminal organizations of Gotham City under the control of CYCLOPS.

-When Eclipso threatened to murder Batman, Marcia intervened and saved the man she loved.
-She then revealed that she had been forced to join CYCLOPS to save her father.
-Marcia helped Batman find a way to escape from Eclipso's trap and before parting ways, she gave Batman the real stolen gem and promised to stall Eclipso for a moment until he managed to escape.
-Batman was able to clear his name and stopped Eclipso with Bruce Gordon's help, but Marcia vanished from his life once again and never returned.
+When Eclipso threatens to murder Batman, Marcia intervenes and saves him.
+She then reveals that she had been forced to join CYCLOPS to save her father.
+Marcia helps Batman escape from Eclipso's trap and before parting ways, she gives Batman the real stolen gem and promised to stall Eclipso for a moment until he managed to escape.
+Batman clears his name and stops Eclipso with Bruce Gordon's help, but Marcia vanished from his life once again.